PROBLEM WITH THIS WEBPAGE?

 Bray, J.G. and Mynlieff, M. Involvement of PKC and PKA in the enhancement of L-type calcium current by GABAB receptor activation in neonatal hippocampus.
 Neuroscience, 179: 62-72, 2011.

 Bray, J.G. and Mynlieff, M. Influx of calcium through L-type calcium channels in early postnatal regulation of chloride transporters in rat hippocampus.
 Developmental Neurobiology, 69(13): 885-896, 2009.

 Michael Hunsburger (Ph.D. student)

-Dr. Mynlieff is currently accepting new Ph.D. students into her lab
+Dr. Mynlieff is not accepting new Ph.D. students into her lab

 Former Students and Postdoctoral Fellows

 Jennifer R. Carter, 2001, M.S.